 This is what I want in a vacuum cleaner for mom.

 - It should be lightweight to respect the bursitis

 - It should be HEPA to protect from allergies

 - It should have a strong battery to run long enough to clean the house

 - It should have strong, agitating brushes to get pet hair out of the carpet

 The Best Vacuum for Mom is Cordless and Lightweight

-The new cordless vacuums are amazingly light weight.
-We’re talking 3 to 8 lb. lightweight.
+The new cordless vacuums are amazingly lightweight.
+We are talking 3 to 8 lb. lightweight.

 In my old-lady years, I want my house to be clean, but I’d be happy if I never picked up my canister vacuum again.

-The Ideal Cordless Vacuum for Mom Doesn’t Make Her Rush
+The Ideal Cordless Vacuum for Mom Doesn’t Make Mom Rush